 NextEra Blythe Solar disagrees with replacement of the vehicle based performance standard with Staff's new LOS C performance standard (LOS Standard) for the following reasons.
 While the project-related vehicle trips are a part of the LOS Standard, project-related trips are not the only component.
 Even if BSPP adds zero vehicle trips, the LOS may fall below LOS C due to other traffic at the intersection or on I-10.
 We believe it is unreasonable to impose a LOS Standard that could be impossible to comply with even when the project is not adding any vehicle trips to the intersection.
-We understand that this modification was made to accommodate a request from CalTrans during the Petition

-To Amendment proceeding for the PSEGS.
+We understand that this modification was made to accommodate a request from CalTrans during the Petition To Amendment proceeding for the Palen Solar Electric Generating System (PSEGS).
 Staff and CalTrans agreed with removal of this standard during the PSEGS evidentiary hearings.
 NextEra Blythe Solar requests that the two references to LOS C Standard be deleted from the Condition of Certification TRANS-2.
-At the November 12, 2013 Workshop, Staff agreed to withdrawing the modifications to Condition of Certification TRANS-2.